GenetProject/Genet/README.md

 ### Operating system information
 Ubuntu 18.04.
 A large VM is preferred, e.g., reproducing Figure 9 CC takes about 20 minutes on a VM with 96 vCPUs or 1 hour on a VM with 32 vCPUs.
-We assume a VM with 32 vCPUs is used for the instructions below.
+We assume a VM with 32 vCPUs, 64G memory and 32G SSD storage is used for the instructions below.

 ### Python Version
 The repository is only tested under python3.6.9.